 Activity Beeps Possible Cause Recommended Action White Power LED On.
 None Computer on.
 None White Power LED flashes every two seconds.
 None Computer in Suspend to RAM mode (some models only) or normal Suspend mode.
 No action required.
-Press any key or move the mous to wake the computer.
+Press any key or move the mouto wake the computer.
 Red Power LED flashes two times, once every second, followed by a two second pause.
 Beeps stop after fifth iteration but LEDs continue until problem is solved.
 2 Processor thermal protection activated: A fan may be blocked or not turning.
-OR The heat sink/fan assembl is not properly attached to the processor.
-OR The unit has vents blocked or is in a location where the ambient temperature is to high.
+OR The heat sink/fan assembly is not properly attached to the processor.
+OR The unit has vents blocked or is in a location where the ambient temperature is too high.
 Ensure that the computer air vents are not blocked and the processor cooling fan is plugged in and running, if equipped.
 Contact an authorized reseller or service provider.
 Red Power LED flashes four times, once every second, followed by a two second pause.
 Beeps stop after fifth iteration but LEDs continue until problem is solved.
 4 Power failure (power supply is overloaded).
 OR The incorrect external power supply adapter is being used on the unit.
 Check if a device is causing the problem by removing ALL attached devices.
 Power on the system.
 If the system enters the POST, then power off and replace one device at a time and repeat this procedure until failure occurs.
 Replace the device that is causing the failure.
 Continue adding devices one at a time to ensure all devices are functioning properly.
 Replace the power supply.
 Replace the system board.
-Red Power LED flashes five times, once every second, followed by a two second pause.
-Beeps stop after fifth iteration but LEDs continue until problem is solved.
-5 Pre-video memory error.
-CAUTION: To avoid damage to the memory modules or the system board, you must unplug the computer power cord before attempting to reseat, install, or remove a memory module.
-Reseat memory modules.
-Replace memory modules one at a time to isolate the faulty module.